-Lead Researcher, ERCC; Deputy Director and Convenor of Asian Studies in the Asia Institute, The University of Melbourne
+Lead Researcher, ERCC; Director and Professor of Asian Studies at the Asia Institute, The University of Melbourne

 Vedi Hadiz's research interests revolve around political sociology and political economy issues, especially those related to the contradictions of development in Indonesia and Southeast Asia more broadly, and more recently, in the Middle East.
 Professor Hadiz's latest book is entitled Islamic Populism in Indonesia and the Middle East (Cambridge University Press 2016).
 His other books include Localising Power in Post-Authoritarian Indonesia: A Southeast Asia Perspective (Stanford University Press 2010) as well as the co-edited Between Dissent and Power: The Transformation of Islamic Politics in the Middle East and Asia (Palgrave Macmillan 2014).

 Senior Lecturer in English Literature, La Trobe University, Melbourne

 Claire Knowles has published numerous articles on eighteenth- and nineteenth-century women writers.
 Her book, Sensibility and Female Poetic Tradition, 1780-1860: The Legacy of Charlotte Smith, was published by Ashgate in 2009 and she also recently edited, with Ingrid Horrocks, Charlotte Smith: Major Poetic Works (Broadview, 2017.)
 She is currently working on a project on newspaper poetry and popular literary culture in the Romantic period titled, "Romanticism, Newspapers, and the Democratization of Poetry, 1785-1810."

 Academic, School of Culture and Communication, The University of Melbourne